Robb Stauber

-Robert Thomas Stauber (born November 25, 1967) is an American ice hockey coach and former player.
-He was the head coach of the United States women's national ice hockey team.
-He played the goaltender position at the University of Minnesota and professionally with the Los Angeles Kings and Buffalo Sabres of the National Hockey League.
+Robert Thomas Stauber (born November 25, 1967) is an American ice hockey coach and former professional goaltender.
+He played college hockey for the Minnesota Golden Gophers and was drafted in the sixth round of the 1986 NHL entry draft by the Los Angeles Kings of the National Hockey League (NHL).
+He also played for the Buffalo Sabres.

+Following his retirement, he went into coaching, becoming the goaltending coach of the Golden Gophers from 2000 to 2008, as well as for the Minnesota Duluth Bulldogs women's team from 2004 to 2008.
+He later joined the coaching staff of the United States women's national ice hockey team, where he was the assistant coach at the 2014 Winter Olympics.
+He was named head coach of the national team, winning the gold medal at the 2017 IIHF Women's World Championship and at the 2018 Winter Olympics.
+In between his time with the national team, he also coached the Minnesota Whitecaps during the 2015–16 season.

+Playing career

+A 1986 graduate of Denfeld High School, Stauber was chosen as the 63rd best player in Minnesota boys' high school hockey history.
 Stauber played three seasons for the Minnesota Golden Gophers men's ice hockey team from 1986 to 1989.
 He was the first goaltender to win the Hobey Baker Award after his sophomore season in 1988.

-Between 1989 and 1995, Stauber played 62 NHL regular season games.
-He was drafted in the sixth round, 107th overall, by the Los Angeles Kings in the 1986 NHL Entry Draft.
+He was drafted in the sixth round, 107th overall, by the Los Angeles Kings in the 1986 NHL entry draft.

-A 1986 graduate of Duluth Denfeld High School, Stauber was chosen as the 63rd best player in Minnesota boys' high school hockey history.